zekroTJA/minestack/README.md

 minestack is a very simple [Docker Compose](https://docs.docker.com/compose/) stack to quickly spin up a [spigot](https://www.spigotmc.org/) Minecraft server with [BlueMap](https://bluemap.bluecolored.de/), [Portainer](https://www.portainer.io/) and [Grafana](https://grafana.com/).

+This project is based of my [spigot autobuild](https://github.com/zekrotja/spigot-autobuild) Docker image, which also supports fully automatic backups of your server.

 ## Prerequisite

 - You need a server which is capable of running a Minecraft server.
 This could be a home server, a VPS or - in the best case - a root server.